 The above way of working at the ED of the CZE forms the basis of our model.
 However, we are limited by the available data in EZIS.
 In the remainder of this section we outline how the available data is incorporated in our model.
 In particular, limited or no data is available on the activities taking place while the patient is in the treatment room (e.g., number and duration of visits of the responsible nurse and physician), though the entrance and exit time of the patient in the treatment room are accurately recorded.
-Therefore, we will lump the treatment room process in the blue box of Figure 1b) into a single EPT distribution.
+Therefore, we lump the treatment room process in the blue box of Figure 2) into a single EPT distribution.
 The parameters of this distribution, however, depend on several patient characteristics.
-This calls for further lumping, which will be done by application of data mining techniques, as described in Section 2.2.
+This calls for further lumping, which is done by application of data mining techniques, as described in Section 2.2.

-2.1 Patients arrivals and diversity
+2.1.
+Patients Arrivals and Diversity

-In Figure 2 we show the average number of patient arrivals from Monday to Sunday, as well as the distribution of patients over the most important specialities.
-In 2011, over 20 different medical specialities were consulted.
-In our simulation model, only the 11 most visited specialities are included.
+In Figure 3 we show the average number of patient arrivals from Monday to Sunday, as well as the distribution of patients over the most important specialties.
+In 2011, over 20 different medical specialties were consulted.
+In our simulation model, only the 11 most visited specialties are included.
 The ones that are left out have, on average, less than one patient visit per day.
-The included specialities are surgery, internal medicine, cardiology, orthopedics, pediatrics, lung diseases, neurology, urology, gynecology, plastic surgery and geriatrics. ¿From Figure 2 it can be observed that the number of patient arrivals on Monday and Friday are significantly higher than on the other days.
+The included specialties are surgery, internal medicine, cardiology, orthopedics, pediatrics, lung diseases, neurology, urology, gynecology, plastic surgery and geriatrics.

+From Figure 3 it can be observed that the number of patient arrivals on Monday and Friday are significantly higher than on the other days (about 100 patients per day versus almost 90 patients per day).
 Also, a significant difference in these numbers for both surgery and orthopedics can be seen.
-This is due to agreements between the surgeons and orthopedists: on Monday, Wednesday, and Thursday more patients are seen by the orthopedist, whereas on the other days, these patients are seen by the surgeon.
+The latter is due to agreements between the surgeons and orthopedists: on Monday, Wednesday, and Thursday more patients are seen by the orthopedist, whereas on the other days, these patients are seen by the surgeon.